aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

-// The Kafka topic you want to subscribe to topic := "some-cool-topic" myFunction.addEventSource(awscdk.NewSelfManagedKafkaEventSource(&selfManagedKafkaEventSourceProps{
+// The Kafka topic you want to subscribe to topic := "some-cool-topic"

+// (Optional) The consumer group id to use when connecting to the Kafka broker.
+If omitted the UUID of the event source mapping will be used. var consumerGroupId string myFunction.addEventSource(awscdk.NewSelfManagedKafkaEventSource(&selfManagedKafkaEventSourceProps{
 	bootstrapServers: bootstrapServers,
 	topic: topic,
+	consumerGroupId: consumerGroupId,
 	secret: secret,
 	batchSize: jsii.Number(100),
 	 // default